ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The preferred format is the `delta-seconds` one, because:

 - it does not rely on clock synchronization and is resilient to clock skew between client and server;
-- it does not require support for the `obs-date` format [RFC7231] section 7.1.1.1 used by `HTTP-date`;
+- it mitigates the risk related to thundering herd when too many clients are serviced with the same timestamp;
-- it mitigates the risk related to thundering herd when too many clients are serviced with the same timestamp.
+- it does not require support for the `obs-date` format [RFC7231] section 7.1.1.1 used by `HTTP-date`.

 Two examples of `RateLimit-Reset` use are below.

 ~~~